Rocky: The Ultimate Film Franchise!

 It grossed $200 million worldwide and $85 million in North America, making it the third highest-grossing film of 1979 domestically and the second highest-grossing film worldwide.

-The sequel, Rocky III was released in 1982.
+The sequel, Rocky III, was released in 1982.

 3. Rocky III (1982)